 (The terms 4K and 8K just simply mean its horizontal pixels are rounded up)

 I work in the Video world.
-I own a Production company.
+I own a Video production company in Denver Colorado.
 I recently bought a 4K television; a Samsung 65” curved UHD TV.
 And I love it!
 But the latest rumor in our business is 8K is coming… but do we need it?
 Or even want it?

 According to Will Greenwald of PC Magazine (pcmag.com), 8K televisions are at least a year away from being available in America.
 Even then, they will be anything but affordable for the typical consumer.
 And, more importantly, will there be any programming for them?